Warfalla: Role in the Gaddafi regime

-Role in the 2011 civil war
+Role in the 2011 Libyan civil war

 In the early weeks of February 2011 Libyan Civil War the Warfalla tribe leaders gave their support to the Gaddafi regime, but while the tribe has often been identified with the Gaddafi regime, there were many Warfalla who actively opposed his rule, including Mahmoud Jibril (el-Warfally), the titular head of the opposition National Transitional Council (NTC).

 Akram al-Warfelli, a leading figure of the tribe, called for Gaddafi to stand down in late February 2011.
 “We tell the brother, he’s no longer a brother, we tell him to leave the country,” he told Al-Jazeera.
 On the 28-29 of May, over 100 tribal leaders, most of them Warfalla, met to call for an end to the fighting in Libya and the removal of Mu'ammar Qaddafi and his sons from the Libyan government.